gifale95/BERG/docs/models/model_cards/fmri-dascoli_2026-tribe_v2.rst

    * - Type
      - ``str (file path)``
    * - Description
-     - | The input is a single file path (string) to a video, audio, or text file.
+     - | The input is a single file path (string) to a video, audio, or text file of any duration.
        | The file type is auto-detected from the extension, and determines which
        | modalities are activated:
        |